surajgariya00/blup-docs/wiki/design-ui/properties-panel/text-properties.md

     </tr>
     <tr>
       <td><strong>Max Line</strong></td>
-      <td>This property helps you to define the maximum number of lines the selected text can specify for example, if you define the value as 2 then the text can only take up 2 lines.</td>
+      <td>This property helps you to define the maximum number of lines the selected text can specify.
+For example, if you define the value as 2, then the text can only take up 2 lines.</td>
     </tr>
     <tr>
       <td><strong>Font color</strong></td>
-      <td>Change the color of the text using color picker, hex code, or RGB sliders.</td>
+      <td>Change the color of the text using the color picker, hex code, or RGB sliders.</td>
     </tr>
      <tr>
       <td><strong>Ellipsis, on text overflow</strong></td>